-If you have a Maltese, you know that they are tiny adorable breeds.
+If you have a Maltese, you know that they are a tiny adorable breed.
 These dogs are lively, playful, and extremely affectionate towards their owners.

 While they may seem to be at peace with strangers and other animals, it is not the case usually.
 These breeds have massive, housebreaking difficulties and separation anxiety.
 Find out how their training is like.